Opinion | 2020 is halfway done. Let’s define what we’ve just survived.

 ●The Wendy’s parking lot.

-●The violin-playing introvert stopped by police who injected him with a dose of ketamine.
+●The revelation of the violin-playing introvert who was stopped by police last summer and injected with a dose of ketamine by paramedics.

 ●A knee in the neck.
 A face on the pavement.